AlanRynne/Scientific-Paper-Tutorial/_posts/2018-07-23-PartV-CreatingMarkdownSnippets.md

 4. Table references
 5. Equations

-And as we say in Part III, each of them has a different notation, depending if you are applying a code to an figure, or referencing that figure inside a paragraph.
+And, as you learned in Part III, each of them has a different notation: depending if you are applying a code to an figure or referencing that figure inside a paragraph.

 ## The solution